A Youthful Perspective on our Future

 Omar Looks to the Future

 Omar, director of Diversity, Equity & Inclusion at University of Michigan – Flint, is looking forward to doubling down on engagement and working to find solutions to problems existing even before the pandemic began, such as the water crisis in Flint, Michigan.
-“As we think about post-COVID, we have to think about building some infrastructure to make sure that
+“As we think about post-COVID, we have to think about building some infrastructure to make sure that if another pandemic were to occur, these things are in place so that people won’t be as negatively affected by these issues.”

 A Challenge to Support the Next Generation of Leaders